 Despite this, over time more and more people did opt for the more official wedding ceremonies.
 For the upper classes, an ostentatious wedding was another way to demonstrate one’s wealth and power, cement alliances between families, and to trade wealth via dowries.
 By making the wedding officially recognised, it also meant that the woman in the marriage was sure to be protected by medieval rights for widows should her husband die.

-Many can repeat the adage “something old, something new, something borrowed, something blue” but most of us don’t really know where any of this came from.
-Supposedly the “something old” is meant to represent the bride’s old life, and the “something new” was to represent the new life she was going to lead now that she was married.
+Many can repeat the adage “something old, something new, something borrowed, something blue” but we don’t really know where any of this came from, and most people don’t know the meaning of the saying.
+Traditionally the “something old” was meant to represent the bride’s old life, and the “something new” was to represent the new life she was going to lead now that she was married.
 By having something new, she would be ushering in good luck and success in her new role as wife and hopefully mother.
 “Something borrowed” was usually expected to be an item worn by another happy bride at her wedding who was now successfully married, as another way to bestow success onto the new couple.
 “Something blue” was supposedly because the colour blue represented fidelity and purity (important qualities in a new wife).

 The idea of a wedding ring is also an interesting one.
 Whilst rings with romantic inscriptions exist from Ancient Greece, there was no such thing per se as a wedding ring.
 It was up to the Ancient Romans to come up with the idea of an engagement ring as a way to promise the couple to each other.
 The ring was given before the wedding ceremony, with the simple joining of hands occurring at the ceremony itself.
-This, however, is probably what lent itself to promise rings often featuring clasped hands from around the second century AD onwards.
-From around the 13th century, with the emergence of an idea of courtly romance and chivalry culture, romantic rings again gained in popularity, and often featured romantic lines of French poetry inscribed on them.
+This is probably why promise rings often featuring clasped hands from around the second century AD onwards.
+From around the 13th century, with the emergence of an idea of courtly romance and chivalric culture, romantic rings again gained in popularity and were often inscribed with romantic lines of French poetry.
 These became known as posy rings.
-In the 16th century, the idea of a wedding band began, and Queen Mary I wore a plain band after she married Philip of Spain.
+In the 16th century the idea of a wedding band gained popularity, and Queen Mary I wore a plain band after she married Philip of Spain.